 Skip to main content

-An HDD reads data from spinning magnetic platters using a mechanical arm — picture a record player.
-An SSD stores data on electronic chips with no moving parts — like a huge USB stick.
-SSDs are 5-10 times faster in real use, more reliable, quieter, and use less power.
-They cost a bit more per gigabyte but are now standard in all new computers.
+An HDD reads data from spinning magnetic platters using a mechanical arm—think of a record player looking for the right track.
+An SSD stores data on electronic chips with no moving parts—like a huge USB stick.
+SSDs are much faster in real-world use, more reliable because there's nothing to wear out, quieter, and use less battery power.
+They cost a bit more per gigabyte but have become standard in all new computers.

 Can't fix it yourself?